 In what usually is a rather uneventful month for challenging projects the world over, December proved to be pretty challenging for my team.
 We had to help a firm overcome a number of pain points they experienced with the SAP CRM, particularly those associated with the Service Equipment and Install Base functionalities.
-While helping the customer out, I thought I could list down these pain points and how we countered them, as I believe they could work as a crystal ball for other firms as we move into 2017.
+While helping the customer out, I thought I could list down these pain points and how we countered them, as I believe they could work as a crystal ball for other firms as we make all the difference in 2020.
 So, here goes!

-Challenge 1: Pain Points/Limitations in the SAP CRM Service Equipment functionality
+Challenge 1: Pain Points/Limitations in the SAP Service Equipment functionality

 - Lack of quick overview of equipment information